- Digital primary care maturity assurance tool (DPCMAT)

 Local benefits include:

-- supporting ICBs in the management or re-procurement of GP IT service provision
+- supporting integrated care boards (ICBs) in the management or re-procurement of GP IT service provision

 - provide assurance that ICBs are meeting the requirements of the GP IT Operating Model in the effective delivery of GP IT services